CrossTheRoadElec/Phoenix-diagnostics-client/readme.md

 ## Phoenix Diagnostics Client
 **Note has been replaced with https://github.com/CrossTheRoadElec/Phoenix-Tuner-Release.**

-**However this can be used as a reference for custome diagnostics interfaces.**
+**However this can be used as a reference for customer diagnostics interfaces.**

+**Teams should use Phoenix Tuner to ensure proper functionality of all features.**

+**This repository is slightly behind maintenance against the latest diagnostic server**

 ![image](https://user-images.githubusercontent.com/28712271/45908233-7db6ac80-bdc9-11e8-970b-1b5e313c55bf.png)
 ### What is this?